lcleofa/HU-DAV/README.md

 This is the repository for the Master of Applied Data Science course "Data Analysis & Visualisation" at Hogeschool Utrecht.<br>

-This is the documentation for the weekly assignments.
+This readme contains the documentation for the weekly assignments.

 # Table of Contents
 - [Background](#background)